 IP Blocker programs are widely used for protecting websites.
-BeeThink IP Blocker is convenient IP blocking software that makes primary users to archive IP blocking goal easily.
-This article introduces how to use BeeThink IP Blocker to ban IP addresses.
+BeeThink IP Blocker is powerful IP blocking software that makes primary users to archive IP blocking goal easily.
+This article introduces how to use BeeThink IP Blocker to block IP addresses.

 First of all, users need to download BeeThink IP Blocker from BeeThink website.
 After a short download, the BeeThink IP Blocker installation file will be saved onto your computer.
 Double click the downloaded file and then the installation process will begin.

-Before installation, it is suggested that users completely remove the previous versions of BeeThink IP Blocker.
+Before installation, it is suggested that users completely remove the previous versions of BeeThink IP Blocker or Anti DDoS Guardian.
 For most steps in the installation, just simply click the 'Next' buttons to continue.
 There are only two steps need to be carefully configured.
-One is 'Windows service setting', another is 'Filter exception rules setting'.
-Please tick the check boxes if you want to choose the options.
+One is 'Windows service setting', while another one is 'Filter exception rules setting'.
+Please check the check boxes if you want to choose the options.

 1. Windows Service Setting

-This option means BeeThink IP Blocker can run as a Windows service.
+Check this option if you want BeeThink IP Blocker to be ran as a Windows service.
 A Windows service can be automatically started when the computer boots and run in the background as long as Windows is running, can be paused and restarted, and do not show any user interface.
 These features make Windows services ideal for use on a server or whenever you need long-running functionality that does not interfere with other users who are working on the same computer.

 2. Filter Exceptional Rules Setting